 We have an Employee Assistance Program (EAP) available for staff to support their social, emotional and mental health.
 This program will reimburse any out-of-pocket expenses after insurance up to three mental wellness visits.
 We also work with our local teacher association with ideas to provide additional supports for staff.

 other needs, which may include student health and food services.

 We have shared information on our website and social media platforms regarding Kansas Summer Food Service Program

 (SFSP) with a map showing summer meal locations.
 We have also shared information about the Kansas Emergency Rental Assistance on our website and social media.

 All students will be provided with a free breakfast and lunch this coming school year, and we will continue to provide further food assistance through food banks in our schools.

 We provide a school nurse in every building in our district for screenings and daily health needs.

-It is the intention of Lansing USD 469 to return to “business as usual”, as much as possible, in the fall of 2021.
 Our district will continue to follow any state and county mandates as agreed to by our board of education, should they be necessary.